 Charles Oliver Nutter has been co-lead of the JRuby project for the past seven years, working on performance and Java integration, and helping to coordinate community efforts.
 During that time JRuby has become a premier platform for Ruby users, allowing both a gateway to Java-centric organizations as well as an excellent Ruby implementation.
 Charles hopes to expand JRuby's success to other JVM languages, building the JVM into the best platform for multi-language development.
 Charlie is employed working on JRuby full time at Red Hat.

-Mark Reinhold is chief architect of the Java Platform group at Oracle.
+Mark Reinhold is Chief Architect of the Java Platform Group at Oracle.
 His past contributions to the platform include character-stream readers and writers, reference objects, shutdown hooks, the NIO high-performance I/O APIs, library generification, and service loaders.
-Mark was the lead engineer for JDK 1.2 and 5.0 and the specification lead in the Java Community Process for Java SE 6 and Java SE 7.
-He currently leads the Jigsaw, JDK 8, and JDK 9 projects in the OpenJDK Community, where he also serves on the Governing Board, and he is the specification lead for Java SE 8.
+Mark was the lead engineer for the JDK 1.2 and 5.0 releases, the JCP specification lead for Java SE 6, and both the project and specification lead for JDK 7 (Java SE 7) and JDK 8 (Java SE 8).
+He currently leads the JDK 9 and Jigsaw projects in the OpenJDK Community, where he also serves on the Governing Board.
 Mark holds a Ph.D. in computer science from the Massachusetts Institute of Technology.

 Baruch Sadogursky (a.k.a JBaruch) is the Developer Advocate of JFrog, the creators of Artifactory Binary Repository, the home of Bintray, and JavaOne 2011 Duke Choice Awards winner.
 For a living he hangs out with the JFrog tech leaders, writes some code around Artifactory and Bintray, and then speaks and blogs about all that.
 He does it repeatedly for the last 10 years and enjoys every moment of it.
 Baruch is @jbaruch on twitter and mostly blogs on http://blog.bintray.com and http://blogs.jfrog.org.